 Project Transition's housing selection is carefully made with members in mind, as well as their ability to access public transportation.
-Staff members are onsite at the recovery center daily, from 9am to 9pm and all members have access to a 24/7 skills coaching/crisis response system.
-We utilize evidence based treatment including DBT as a core part of our programming.
+Staff members are on-site at the recovery center daily, from 7 a.m. to 9 p.m. and all members have access to a 24/7 skills coaching/crisis response system.
+We utilize evidence-based treatment, including DBT, as a core part of our programming.

 Utilizing the combination of reality-based interventions, individual and group support sessions, and frequent community meetings, Project Transition places a strong emphasis on therapeutic community.